SPLV 2019

 Excursion

 On Wednesday afternoon, we will go by bus to Loch Katrine in the Scottish Highlands.
+The bus leaves 12.45 from Richmond Street outside the McCance building.
 There there will be opportunities to go for a stroll along the lochshore, in the forest or up into the mountains, or to stay in the cafe and just enjoy the view.
 An Ordnance Survey map of the area can be found here.
 At 4pm, we will go on a steam boat tour of the loch, before returning to the coach at 5pm.
 Next we go down the road to the Loch Venachar Lochside restaurant, where we will have a three-course dinner before taking the coach back to Glasgow.
 We should be back around 10.30pm.

 Accommodation